GhouseSensei/100-days-of-code/log.md

 • Made a basic calculator with that.

 **Thoughts:** No thots.

+## Day 11: October 17, 2022

+**Today's Progress**:-

+• Continued Java AWT.

+• Learnt about various AWT event classes.

+• Learnt about AWT event listeners.

+• Tried to give better UI for the calculator, Failed.

+**Thoughts:** No thots.

+## Day 12: October 18, 2022

+**Today's Progress**:-

+• Continuing Java AWT.

+• Finally gave decent UI to the calculator.

+• Functions arent completed, will do it tomorrow.

+**Thoughts:** No thots.

+## Day 13: October 19, 2022

+**Today's Progress**:-

+• Continuing Java AWT.

+• Completed Calculator functions too.

+• (Not yet done with AWT, lot left to do).

+**Thoughts:** No thots.

+## Day 14: October 20, 2022

+**Today's Progress**:-

+• Went back to Hackerrank.

+• Solved a few questions.

+• Decided to try out Java and SQL connection.

+**Thoughts:** No thots.

+## Day 15: October 21, 2022

+**Today's Progress**:-

+• Completed the last lecture of Java AWT.

+• As planned yesterday, started with Java and SQL connection.

+**Thoughts:** No thots.

+## Day 16: October 22, 2022

+**Today's Progress**:-

+• Continuing Java with SQL(JDBC).

+• MySQL randomly messed up in between, been trying to get it right.

+**Thoughts:** No thots.

+## Day 17: October 23, 2022

+**Today's Progress**:-

+• Fixed MySQL issue.

+• New issue acquired: java.lang.ClassNotFoundException: com.mysql.cj.jdbc.Driver
+(╥﹏╥)

+• Basically another day without any progress in jdbc. (thanks to the issues)

+**Thoughts:** No thots.

+## Day 18: October 24, 2022

+**Today's Progress**:-

+• Fixed yesterday's issue and new issue which was randomly generated today( ClassNotFoundException and SqlException No Suitable Driver found for jdbc).

+• Hopefully can make some progress in jdbc tomorrow finally.

+**Thoughts:** No thots.

+## Day 19: October 25, 2022

+**Today's Progress**:-

+• Studied more about jdbc.

+• Started working on a project (billing system).

+• Created table with item names and id for the same.

+**Thoughts:** No thots.

+## Day 20: October 26, 2022

+**Today's Progress**:-

+• Did some work on billing system project.

+• Got a better interface idea.

+• Coded the basic part of the interface.

+**Thoughts:** No thots.

+## Day 21: October 27, 2022

+**Today's Progress**:-

+• Did some work on billing system project.

+• Learnt how to create pop up menu in Java AWT.

+• Added some pop up menu in the project .

+**Thoughts:** No thots.

+## Day 22: October 28, 2022

+**Today's Progress**:-

+• Gave better interface to the project using Panel method (photo in the next slide).

+=> Note to self: Figured out that Java swing is a lot better than AWT.
+Though will complete this project in AWT, decided to learn swing whenever I  exclusively start
+app devolopement :v

+**Thoughts:** No thots.
 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)